aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/92_technology_view.md

 ## Planning Ahead

-You can always click into the `Dynatrace Hub` menu within Dynatrace to learn about the many technologies that Dynatrace supports.
-This list is in sync and constantly updated in conjunction with the [Dynatrace website technologies pages](https://www.dynatrace.com/technologies)
+You can always click into the `Hub` menu within Dynatrace to learn about the many technologies that Dynatrace supports.
+This list is in sync and constantly updated in conjunction with the <a href="https://www.dynatrace.com/hub" target="_blank">Dynatrace website hub page</a>